-- Modify the proposed measure to designate a third-party ECM to include a provision for the ECM to have stop work and change order authority. - Modify the proposed erosion and sediment control plan to include: (1) a description of existing soil, groundwater, and vegetation conditions, (2) site-specific measures, (3) identification of areas for storage or deposition of overburden and implementation of erosion control measures in those areas, and (4) an implementation schedule. - Combine the proposed hazardous materials containment/fuel storage plan and spill prevention control and containment plan into a single hazardous materials plan that also includes: (1) designation of specific areas for the maintenance and refueling of vehicles and equipment, (2) measures for containment and cleanup in the event of a spill or accident, (3) provisions to remove oil and other contaminants from condensate and leakage from the turbines and other equipment in the powerhouse, and (4) a reporting schedule. - Develop a construction plan that includes: (1) a detailed construction schedule; (2) a description of construction methods to be employed; (3) requirements to delineate construction areas using fencing and/or flagging; (4) identification of measures to avoid streams, wetlands, and pond habitats to the extent possible during construction; (5) provisions for environmental training of construction staff regarding laws, regulations, and BMPs to protect threatened and endangered species and special status plant species and their habitats; and (6) identification of other resource-specific protection plans that should be considered during construction activities. - Develop a spoils disposal plan that includes: (1) means and methods to dispose of any materials excavated during construction, (2) mapped locations of any proposed temporary and/or permanent spoil pile locations, (3) descriptions of the composition of any materials expected to be excavated on the site (4) proposed use of excavated materials in the construction process, (5) any plans to dispose of materials off site, (6) methods to prevent spoil materials from leaching from spoil piles into adjacent waterways and wetlands, and (7) identification of other resource-specific protection plans that should be considered during construction activities. - Modify the proposed Avian Protection Plan to include nest surveys prior to any construction activities that have the potential to disturb nesting birds, not just before vegetation clearing activities. - Avoid the use of helicopters or airplanes near the mountainside adjacent to Grant Lake and Grant Creek to protect mountain goats and maintain a 1,500-foot clearance between aircraft and mountain goat habitat.
+- Modify the proposed measure to designate a third-party ECM to include a provision for the ECM to have stop work authority. - Modify the proposed ESCP to include: (1) a description of existing soil, groundwater, and vegetation conditions; (2) site-specific preventive measures; (3) identification of areas for storage or deposition of overburden and implementation of erosion control measures in those areas; (4) measures to sample for lead in Grant Lake sediments that could be disturbed by project construction and operation, and if lead is present, measures to prevent mobilization; and (5) an implementation schedule. - Develop a construction plan that includes: (1) a detailed construction schedule; (2) a description of construction methods and BMPs to be employed and measures to reduce the risk of introduction or spread of invasive plants; (3) the delineation of construction areas using fencing and flagging; (4) measures to avoid streams, wetlands, and pond habitats to the extent possible during construction; (5) provisions for environmental training of construction staff regarding laws, regulations, and BMPs to avoid or reduce effects on all native plant and wildlife species including special-status species and their habitats; and (6) identification of other resource-specific protection plans that should be considered during construction activities. - Develop a spoils disposal plan that includes: (1) means and methods to dispose of any materials excavated during construction, (2) mapped locations of any proposed temporary and/or permanent spoil pile locations, (3) descriptions of the composition of any materials expected to be excavated on the site, (4) proposed use of excavated materials in the construction process, (5) any plans to dispose of materials off site, (6) methods to prevent spoil materials from leaching from spoil piles into adjacent waterways and wetlands, and (7) identification of other resource-specific protection plans that should be considered during construction activities. - Modify the proposed Avian Protection Plan to include nest surveys prior to any construction activities that have the potential to disturb nesting birds, not just before vegetation clearing activities. - Avoid the use of helicopters or airplanes near the mountainside adjacent to Grant Lake and Grant Creek, maintain a 1,500-foot clearance between aircraft and mountain goat habitat, and follow Forest Service no-fly zones to protect mountain goats.